RoboDD/robodd.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
 I am Ziniu WU.
-I am working on my MSc dissertation supervised by Dr. Dandan Zhang and Prof. Nathan Lepora towards M.Sc. in Robotics at the University of Bristol.
-I received a B.Sc. degree in Applied Mathematics from the Xi’an Jiaotong-Liverpool University and the University of Liverpool in 2022.
+I am working on my MSc dissertation supervised by [Dr. Dandan Zhang](https://www.intelligentrobotics-acrossscales.com/about) at the University of Bristol.
+Please find more about my current research [here](https://robodd.github.io/site/research/).

 **I am actively looking for a PhD position in Robotics and AI!**